exercism/python/exercises/concept/little-sisters-vocab/.docs/instructions.md

 ## 4. Extract and transform a word

 Suffixes are often used to change the part of speech a word has.
- A common practice in English is "verbing" or "verbifying" -- where a adjective _becomes_ a verb by adding an `en` suffix.
+ A common practice in English is "verbing" or "verbifying" -- where an adjective _becomes_ a verb by adding an `en` suffix.

 In this task, your sister is going to practice "verbing" words by extracting an adjective from a sentence and turning it into a verb.
  Fortunately, all the words that need to be transformed here are "regular" - they don't need spelling changes to add the suffix.